kosail/KVantage/README.md

 ---
 ##  🪷 Backend
 At first, I thought of using the wonderful project [batmanager, by LevitatingBusinessMan](https://github.com/LevitatingBusinessMan/batmanager) which is exactly what this program aims for, but in CLI format.
 However, I know no Rust.
-I couldn't make it work on NixOS (dynamic linking executable issues), and it is my main Linux distro.<br><br>
+I couldn't make it work on NixOS (dynamic linking executable issues), and by the moment I created this project, is my main Linux distro.<br><br>
-At the end, due some limitations of the JVM and Kotlin Native, I decided to reimplement batmanager in Golang.
+At the end, due to some limitations of the JVM and Kotlin Native, I decided to reimplement batmanager in Golang.
 More about this in the [backend section below](#backend).

 To keep things clean, I will maintain only the GUI app here, and kvand (the backend daemon) in another repository.
 In this repo you'll only find the native kvand executable.
-To see kvand source code, comments and notes about it, please check the [daemon's repository here at my GitHub profile](https://github.com/kosail/Kvand).
+To see kvand source code, comments, and notes about it, please check the [daemon's repository here at my GitHub profile](https://github.com/kosail/Kvand).

 ---